-Google Marketing Live is happening this week, an annual invitation-only event put on by Google that is historically known for announcing Google’s latest advertising formats that will launch over the next year.
+Google Marketing Live is happening this week, an annual invitation-only event put on by Google that is historically known for announcing Google Ads' latest advertising formats that will launch over the next year -- it's a big deal in the paid media advertising world.

-Well, this year did not disappoint - Day 1 of the conference was filled with new advertising updates built to reach the modern consumer.
+Well, this year did not disappoint -- day one of the conference was filled with new advertising updates built to reach the modern consumer.

 The major focus of these updates are rooted in “Discovery.”